TMP Course Descriptions: Period 4

 This course focuses on providing fun, repeatable activities that help improve these “hard to train” skill sets.
 Each one creates a safe, repeatable situation where each player can try, fail, and learn.

-Led by: Colt McAnlis, Head of Google Cloud Developer Media Networks
+Led by: Colt McAnlis, Engineering Manager: Gemini for Google Cloud

 Soft skill development is crucial as a separator between success and failure as your career progresses.
 Sadly, some skills (such as conflict resolution, hiring/firing, or negotiation) can only be practiced “in the moment”, and unless your job is fraught with these types of situations, you may not advance your skills in these areas as fast as needed.